LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 :ref:`logtalk::trace_event/2 <logtalk/0::trace_event/2>`
 and :ref:`logtalk::debug_handler/3 <logtalk/0::debug_handler/3>` multifile
 predicates.
-With no application (such as a debugger or a port profiler) loaded defining clauses for these predicates, each goal have an overhead of four extra inferences due to the runtime checking for a definition of the hook predicates and a meta-call of the user goal.
-The clause head unification events results in one or more inferences per goal (depending on the number of clauses whose head unify with the goal and backtracking).
-In practice, this overhead translates to code compiled in debug mode running typically ~2x to ~7x slower than code compiled in normal or optimized mode depending on the application (the exact overhead is proportional to the number of passes on the call and unification ports; deterministic code often results in a relatively larger overhead when compared with code performing significant
+With no application (such as a debugger or a port profiler) loaded defining clauses for these predicates, each goal has an overhead of four extra inferences due to the runtime checking for a definition of the hook predicates and a meta-call of the user goal.
+The clause head unification events result in one or more inferences per goal (depending on the number of clauses whose head unifies with the goal and backtracking).
+In practice, this overhead translates to code compiled in debug mode running typically ~2x to ~7x slower than code compiled in normal or optimized mode, depending on the application (the exact overhead is proportional to the number of passes on the call and unification ports; deterministic code often results in a relatively larger overhead when compared with code performing significant